 When you started your investing journey, you may have gone over something known as a UIT, or Unit Investment Trust.
-This review will walk you through a portion of the nuts and bolts, so you have decent working information of what UITs are, the manner by which they are assembled, and why they were such a backbone of portfolios for such a large number of ages.
+This review will walk you through a portion of the nuts and bolts, so you have a decent working information of what UITs are, how they are assembled, and why they were such a backbone of portfolios for such a large number of ages.

 Get to Know The Unit Investment Trust